slint-ui/slint/docs/development.md

 ### `api`

-Here one find the frontend for different language.
+Here one can find the frontends for different languages.

 ### `tests`